 The best approach for an over fertilized in-soil plant is to repot with fresh soil that doesn't have any added fertilizer.
 The damage may have already been done, and the plant absorbed too much fertilizer.
 You'll know within a few days if your plant will survive.

 A low humidity environment is problematic.
-Remember, the plant's natural environment is that of a very humid rainforest.
 Since the lucky bamboo prefers a humid climate, you may need to remedy a dry one by misting the leaves every two to three days.
 This will give the plant and leaves the high moisture it craves.
 This should stop the plant from turning yellow if low humidity is the cause.

-If your plant has a few yellow leaves, then you can snip them with a pair of scissors.
+If your plant has a few yellow leaves, then you can snip them with a clean pair of scissors.
 This is especially necessary if your plant is suffering from too much water or direct light.
 Better to remove them so new leaves can grow.
-However, if your plant stalk is dying, then you have only one recourse, and that's to cut the green sprouts and root.

 - Snip leaves below the growth node that protrudes from the stalk to keep intact.
 This is where new roots will form.